ragarasagna/Playstore-Apps-Analysis-Visualization/README.md

 # Playstore-Apps-Analysis-Visualization

 ### About:
 This project aims on cleaning the dataset, analyze the given dataset, and mining informational quality insights.
-This project also involves visualizing the data to better and easily understand trends and different categories.
-This project is done understand how a real-world database is analyzed using SQL, how to get maximum available insights from the dataset, pre-process the data using python for a better upcoming performance, how a structured query language helps us retrieve useful information from the database, and visualize the data with a Data Viz tool.
+It involves visualizing the data to better and easily understand trends and different categories.
+It is done understand how a real-world database is analyzed using SQL, how to get maximum available insights from the dataset, pre-process the data using python for a better upcoming performance, how a structured query language helps us retrieve useful information from the database, and visualize the data with a Data Viz tool.

 <b>*Dataset*</b> - Real-world dataset of the google play store, one of the most used applications for downloading android apps

 ### Tools Used:
 <ul>
   <li>Python</li>
-  <li>MYSQL</li>
+  <li>MySQL</li>
-  <li>Excel</li>
+  <li>MS Excel</li>
   <li>Tableau</li>
 </ul>